Skip to main content

 If you have ever driven in Los Angeles or its surrounding freeways, it's obvious how bad traffic congestion can get.
 However, unlike other cities, Chicago's traffic has worsened since 2020.
 According to INRIX's annual global rankings, it is now the most congested city in the United States by a significant margin.
 The average commuter in Chicago spent 155 hours in traffic delays in 2022.
 On a global scale, Chicago is almost tied with London, which INRIX identified as the highest-traffic city in the world.

-It gets worse – in August 2010, there was a terrible traffic jam outside Beijing (China) that lasted for 11 days.
+It gets worse – in August 2010, a terrible traffic jam outside Beijing (China) lasted for 11 days.
 The jam was caused by a construction project and too many cars on an already overcrowded freeway.
 The stretch of the jam was around 60 miles long, and some individual cars were stuck on the road for more than five days.
 Local villagers used the situation by selling food and water to drivers at a much higher price, including water bottles marked up to around ten times their original price.
 Although officials estimated that the jam could have lasted a couple of weeks longer, thankfully, that did not happen.
 However, major traffic jams continued to be a problem in the area.

 My solution is to leave early to avoid the frustration of traffic jams.
-It's important to stay calm and enjoy the drive, knowing that you will get there when you get there.
+It's important to stay calm and enjoy the drive, knowing you will get there when you arrive.
 You can also make the most of your time in the car by using your car as your personal university on wheels.
 Listen to podcasts or audiobooks, learn a new language, or enjoy your favorite music.

 I’m Patrick Ball; thanks for listening.
 See you in the next episode.